Written by Karen Selby, RN | Medically Reviewed By Dr. Jacques Fontaine | Edited By Walter Pacheco | Last Update: July 29, 2024

 1 in 100,000

-The mesothelioma death rate in the U.S. in 2020, according to the latest data available from the CDC.
+The mesothelioma death rate in the U.S. in 2022, according to the latest data available from the CDC.

-Mesothelioma Death Rate by Gender
+Mesothelioma Death Rates by Demographic

 Men have significantly higher death rates from mesothelioma than women.
-This is likely because men are more likely to work in asbestos-related occupations, including construction, shipbuilding and mining.
+This is likely because men are likelier to work in asbestos-related occupations, including construction, shipbuilding and mining.
 According to data from the CDC WONDER tool, the age-adjusted death rate of mesothelioma in males in 2020 was 1 per 100,000 individuals.

 Data from a recent study found that the annual number of mesothelioma cases in women increased from 489 in 1999 to 614 in 2020.
 However, age-adjusted calculations per 100,000 women fell from 0.483 to 0.415.
 These data show women are less than half as likely to die from mesothelioma compared to men.

-Mesothelioma Death Rate by Age
+Mesothelioma Death Rates by Age

 Mesothelioma death rates are much higher in adults ages 75 and older than those younger than 75.
 Adults ages 85 and older have the highest crude death rate of 7.2 per 100,000 individuals.
 Conversely, those ages 45-49 have the lowest crude death rate of 0.1 per 100,000 individuals.